theodore221/HCC-portal/docs/supabase-integration.md

 end;
 $$;
 ```

+The snapshot payload may optionally include `bookingType`, `status`, `contactName`, `contactPhone`, `eventType`, and `chapelRequired` fields.
+When omitted they fall back to the derived defaults shown above, so builders can roll the new properties out incrementally across their form logic.

 If you've already run the initial schema migration, apply `infra/supabase/migration/002_seed_spaces_and_snapshot_update.sql` to seed the default spaces and enable the Whole Centre hire expansion logic without dropping any data.
 Then run `infra/supabase/migration/003_add_booking_contact_fields.sql` to add the booking contact fields and `chapel_required` flag to existing environments.